lochad/term-project/README.md

 ## Overview
 I wanted to implement a KD tree that could be used for 2 dimensional searches.
 In this project, a list and coordinates of Colorado ghost towns are put into a KD tree.
 The KD tree is used to search for the nearest neighbor and returns the closest ghost town coordinates to a given point.
+It also can return the list of ghost towns and thei coordinates.

 ## KD Tree Intro
 KD trees are very similar to BSTs, except they contain dimensions.
-The dimensions are used as a "splitting plane", so instead of easy searches that BSTs use where they just follow which point is lower or higher, KD trees must compare the point on that plane.
-For instance, if we are adding a point to the tree, the point gets compared on the x plane first (using the modulo number of dimensions % current depth) and goes left if it is smaller and right if it is bigger.
-The same process is done but compared on the y plane, and this continues switching until the end of the tree is reached or the point is placed.
-I thought this process was pretty confusing until I drew it out myself.
-This excellent [video](https://www.youtube.com/watch?v=BK5x7IUTIyU) helps demonstrate how KD trees are built.
+The dimensions are used as a "splitting plane", this will be discussed more in the next section.

-KD trees have a lot of cool applications, like analyzing point cloud data, finding clusters, and finding similar songs on Spotify.
+KD trees have a lot of cool applications like analyzing point cloud data, finding clusters, and finding similar songs on Spotify.
 I assumed this would be a similar data structure to what Google Maps uses, but they use Dijkstra's algorithm which makes sense since they need to analyze networks.

 ### Splitting plane
 I struggled to understand the beenfits of a splitting plane.
 The splitting plane helps minimize the amount of searching we are doing by partioning the space and helps to balance the tree.
-Since BSTs only have one dimension, they are only being searched once.
+Since BSTs only have one dimension, there is only one data value to look at.
 Splitting on the current plane allows the KD tree to focus on one point at a time, like if it was a BST.
-If the tree focued on all the dimensions at once, it would take a lot longer and be less efficient.
+If the tree did not split the plane, there would be more space to explore which would take longer and be less efficient, and it can't only focus on one dimension because the whole space wouldn't be explored.
+For instance, if we are adding a point to the tree, the point gets compared on the x plane first (using the modulo number of dimensions % current depth) and goes left if it is smaller and right if it is bigger.
+The same process is done but compared on the y plane, and this continues switching until the end of the tree is reached or the point is placed.
+I thought this process was pretty confusing until I drew it out myself.
+This excellent [video](https://www.youtube.com/watch?v=BK5x7IUTIyU) helps demonstrate how KD trees are built.

 ### KD invariant
 The invariants are similar to the BSTs except for the splitting plane.
 All the invariants are based on multiple dimensions, whereas BSTs are only based on one.
+The tree has a left and right node, is balanced, and each level of node represents a hyperplane.

 # KD Node
 The node structure has a: